 Our board of directors is divided into three classes, each consisting of three directors.
-One class holds office for a term expiring at the annual meeting of stockholders to be held in 2004, a second class holds office for a term expiring at the annual meeting of stockholders to be held in 2005 and a third class holds office for a term expiring at the annual meeting of stockholders to be held in 2006.
+One class holds office for a term expiring at the annual meeting of stockholders to be held in 2005, a second class holds office for a term expiring at the annual meeting of stockholders to be held in 2006 and a third class holds office for a term expiring at the annual meeting of stockholders to be held in 2007.
 Each director holds office for the term to which he or she is elected and until his or her successor is duly elected and qualified.
 The terms of Messrs.
-Gladstone, Adelgren and Outland will expire in 2004, the terms of Messrs.
-Parker and Stelljes and Ms. English will expire in 2005, and the terms of Messrs.
-Dullum, Coulon and Brubaker will expire in 2006.
-At each annual meeting of stockholders, the successors to the class of directors whose terms expire at such meeting will be elected to hold office for a term expiring at the annual meeting of stockholders held in the third year following the year of their election.
+Parker and Stelljes and Ms. English will expire in 2005, the terms of Messrs.
+Dullum, Coulon and Brubaker will expire in 2006 and the terms of Messrs.

+Gladstone, Adelgren and Outland will expire in 2007.
+At each annual meeting of our stockholders, the successors to the class of directors whose terms expire at such meeting will be elected to hold office for a term expiring at the annual meeting of stockholders held in the third year following the year of their election.